Facing a Conservative revolt, UK leader Sunak says judges won't stop him sending migrants to Rwanda

 The Rwanda plan is central to the U.K. government's self-imposed goal to keep unauthorized asylum-seekers trying to reach England from France in small boats.
 More than 29,000 people have done that this year, and 46,000 in 2022.

 No one has yet been sent to Rwanda under the plan, which has faced multiple legal challenges.
-Last month, the U.K. Supreme Court ruled the plan was illegal because Rwanda isn’t a safe country for refugees.
+Last month, the U.K. Supreme Court ruled the plan was illegal because Rwanda isn’t a safe country for refugees, whom judges said face "a real risk of ill-treatment.”

-The government has refused to drop the plan despite the court's judgment.
-Britain and Rwanda have since signed a treaty pledging to strengthen protections for migrants.
+The U.K. government has refused to drop the plan.
+This week Britain and Rwanda signed a treaty pledging to strengthen protections for migrants.
 Sunak's government says the treaty allows it to pass a law declaring Rwanda a safe destination.

 The government says the law will allow it to “disapply” sections of U.K. human rights law when it comes to Rwanda-related asylum claims and make it harder to challenge the deportations in court.